MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

 - Do not overburden the constructor with logic.
 - Do not directly store an array given by parameter.
 - Do not directly return an internal array.
-- Save object reference from a field to a local before using it (see :ref:`local_extraction`)
+- Save object reference from a field to a local before using it (see :ref:`local_extraction`).

 Simplify Maintenance
 ^^^^^^^^^^^^^^^^^^^^